2D Data Objects

 astra_mex_data2d('change_geometry', id, geom);

-This changes the (volume or projection) geometry attached to the object.
-It cannot change the dimensions of the data object.
-This can be used to change the pixel dimensions or projection angles, for example.
+Change the (volume or projection) geometry attached to the object.
+It cannot change the dimensions of the data object, but can be used to change pixel dimensions or projection angles, for example.

 delete